shenxrr/Recipes-and-Ratings/README.md

 ### Interesting Aggregates

+We make a pivot table with minutes and healthiness.
+We have three levels of healthiness represented by -1,0, and 1 and we calculate the mean and count of minutes in the pivot table.
+Therefore it is more straightforward to see the difference in means for each level of healthiness, so we can check how cooking time varies for different levels of healthiness.

 |   healthiness |     mean |   count |
 |--------------:|---------:|--------:|
 |            -1 | 171.446  |   19833 |
 |             0 | 102.872  |   38228 |
 |             1 |  89.6013 |   25721 |
 ---

 ## Assessment of Missingness

 ---